wp-plugins/fg-joomla-to-wordpress/readme.txt

 This plugin migrates sections, categories, posts, images, medias and tags from Joomla to Wordpress.

-It has been tested with **Joomla versions 1.5, 1.6, 1.7, 2.5 and 3.0** and **Wordpress 3.5.2** on huge databases (72 000+ posts).
+It has been tested with **Joomla versions 1.5, 1.6, 1.7, 2.5 and 3.0** and **Wordpress 3.6** on huge databases (72 000+ posts).
 It is compatible with multisite installations.

 Major features include:

 * migrates Joomla sections as categories
 * migrates categories as sub-categories
-* migrates Joomla posts
+* migrates Joomla posts (published, unpublished and archived)
 * uploads all the posts media in WP uploads directories (as an option)
 * uploads external media (as an option)
 * modifies the post content to keep the media links